creativewave/use-definition/src/definition/README.md

 The result of this behavior is that:

 - if a command type `s|S` follows a command which has the same "parent" type, ie. a cubic bézier curve, it will get its path slightly shifted as its start control parameter will reflect the previous end control parameters instead of being "null", ie. at the previous end position
-- if a command type `s|S` doesn't follow a command which has the same "parent" type, ie. a quadratic bézier curve, it will be rendered flat as it will only have a single group of parameters to draw a curve, which is not enough
+- if a command type `t|T` doesn't follow a command which has the same "parent" type, ie. a quadratic bézier curve, it will be rendered flat as it will only have its endpoint parameters, which is not enough to draw a curve

 Another fact is that a `s|S` command type is usable independently but `t|T` is not.